 3. Strengths and Weaknesses

-The analysis of strengths and weaknesses does not just cover the products.
+The swot analysis of strengths and weaknesses does not just cover the products.
 In the final stage of the competition analysis you should perform an overall examination of the competing company and consider its strategy, image, employees, customer friendliness, flexibility and other criteria.
 The information gained may also be relevant to your company.

 Your competition analysis is ultimately about your direct competition.
 You can analyse this in three stages:

 The insights gained from your market and competition analysis are part of your market intelligence.

 Comprehensive market intelligence involves having all the relevant information about the market that a company needs to ensure sound decision-making.
 When you have achieved this, you have understood your market, the competition and your customers and can forecast future needs and developments.

 Market intelligence is part of business intelligence and it forms the basis for a successful marketing and corporate strategy.

 Market analysis assesses the current market situation at a particular point in time, with the aim of identifying the structure of the market and the market potential.
 Read More

 Industry analysis comprises of studying the industry trends, major players or competitors, pricing, partners and vendors and the part industry is playing in fulfilling the needs of the customers.
 On the other hand, Market Analysis includes Market Research, Demographics, Potential Customers, Buying Behavior etc., Read More